agabani/tor-operator/docs/custom_resource_definitions/onionbalance.md

-# Onion Balance
+# OnionBalance

-An Onion Balance is an abstraction of a Tor Onion Balance.
+An OnionBalance is an abstraction of a Tor Onion Balance.

 Tor Onion Balance is the best way to load balance Tor Onion Services.
 The load of introduction and rendezvous requests gets distributed across